tidymodels/infer/TO-DO.md

 ## For future CRAN releases

-- Look into formula for observed $z$ statistic for a proportion
 - Check that assumptions have been met for the theoretical distribution and `"both"`
 - Fix double printing of `Response:` and `Explanatory:`
 - Check that `specify() %>% calculate()` works for `stat = "z"` and `stat = "t"`